Your Top 10 Payment Options for Dental Implants Ranked

 The average price for full teeth replacement in the US is $25,000 per arch or $50,000 for both.
 The price can increase if you live in high-cost cities like San Francisco or New York.
 Some clients have been quoted $70,000 to $90,000 for this full-mouth implant procedure in certain parts of the country.

-Here’s the Good News: You have alternatives.
+Here’s the Good News: You have alternatives way how to pay for dental implants.
 We’re going to rank your options on a scale of 1-5 based on viability and popularity to help you get your dental implant work done.

 1. Dental Financing (3/5)